wildfly-extras/wildfly-camel-examples/camel-cdi/README.md

 Camel CDI Example
 -----------------

-This example demonstrates using the camel-cdi component with JBoss Fuse on EAP to integrate CDI beans with Camel routes.
+This example demonstrates using the camel-cdi component with Red Hat Fuse on EAP to integrate CDI beans with Camel routes.

 In this example, a Camel route takes a message payload from a servlet HTTP GET request and passes it on to a direct endpoint.
 The payload is then passed onto a Camel CDI bean invocation to produce a message response which is displayed on the web browser page.